Last Modified August 05, 2014

 RIPA Corporate Policy & Procedures Guide

 This details the procedures for authorising and conducting surveillance in accordance with the Regulation of Investigatory Powers Act 2000 (RIPA).
-This is currently being updated and will be uploaded soon.

 We are committed to the highest possible standards of openness, probity and accountability.
 This outlines our policy which supports employees, members, contractors and others to voice any concerns they have about malpractice.